-If you need proof of the fragile state of subcontracting businesses - look no further than the collapse of UK contractor Carillion this year.
+If you need proof of the fragile state of subcontracting businesses - look no further than the recent collapse of UK contractor Carillion.

 In the aftermath of the long recession, contractors found themselves hit by so-called legacy contracts: jobs running over several years agreed at low prices that became unprofitable and unsustainable once material and labour prices began to recover.
 For example, in 2012, after hitting rock bottom in 2010, tender prices had begun to bounce back.
 But according to the Royal Institution of Chartered Surveyors, cost and labour inflation ran nearly twice as high at 7%.

 In its 2017 analysis of the results of the top 10 largest contractors, including Balfour Beatty, Interserve and Laing O’Rourke, Construction News found that they had an average pre-tax profit margin of -0.5% as losses from problem contracts took their toll.
 Pre-tax losses totalled £52.9m on a combined turnover of £32bn.
 Meanwhile, the website theconstructionindex.co.uk reported profits for the largest 100 firms of just £1.1bn, equivalent to a margin of 1.5% on a £69.1bn turnover.